How World Cup Betting Odds Movement Works

 During the World Cup, sharp bettors frequently target opening lines before the market fully develops.
 Timing becomes critical because the best number often disappears shortly after respected money enters the market.

-One important concept is reverse line movement.
-Imagine 70% of public bets are landing on Spain, but the line suddenly moves toward Spain’s opponent.
-That often signals respected bettors hit the other side despite public opinion leaning heavily in one direction.
+Imagine 70% of public bets are landing on Spain, yet the line suddenly moves toward Spain’s opponent.
+That often suggests respected bettors entered the market on the other side despite overwhelming public support for Spain.

 Key Insight